root-ji218at/hackthebox.eu/Labs/Challenges/Forensics/Illumination/writeup.md

 ![token](Images/token.png)

 Let us decode the `base64` encoding of  the token value.
-Here, I have used `echo SFRCe3YzcnNpMG5fYzBudHIwbF9hbV9JX3JpZ2h0P30= | base64 -d` to decode the value. and this is how I got the **Flag** for this challenge.
+Here, I have decode the token value, and this is how I got the **Flag** for this challenge.

 ![flag](Images/flag.png)